Xiao Lu: Dialogue (1989)

 Xiao Lu's infamous work at the China/Avant-Garde Exhibition, Dialogue (1989), shows a man and a woman talking to each other in phone booths; between them is a red phone with its receiver dangling off the hook.
 Dialogue (1989) could be called China's first major feminist contemporary work of art.

-According to Gao Minglu, the principal curator, no one on the exhibition committee knew about the gunshots beforehand.

-There has been great discussion and confusion about Xiao Lu's actual intentions with the gunshots after their occurrence.
-As Xiao Lu and her partner Tang Song were both detained immediately afterward, there was no way to know their true intentions.
-The only indication was a document signed by Xiao Lu and her then-partner Tang Song, given to Gao Minglu after the shooting and preserved by her.
-It reads:“As parties to the shooting incident on the day of the opening of the China Avant-garde Exhibition, we consider it a purely artistic incident.
-We consider that in art, there may be artists with different understandings of society, but as artists we are not interested in politics.
-We are interested in the values of art as such, and in its social value, and in using the right form with which to create, in order to carry out the process of deepening that understanding.Xiao Lu, Tang Song”It remained unclear, however, why the shooting happened, if Tang Song also participated or planned it, and if it was intended to be a part of the artwork or not.
-Most people regarded the shooting as a performance piece created by Xiao Lu and Tang Song.

-In 2004, Xiao Lu confirmed with Gao Minglu that she was the unique creator of the gunshot incident, revising previous accounts that saw her and Tang Song as co-authors of the artwork.
-This revision angered the Chinese art world, and many saw her revision as unnecessary and as just blowing off emotional steam due to her break-up with Tang Song.

 In an interview in the Sydney Morning Herald in 2014, Xiao Lu clarified that her reasons for the gunshots were not political, but also embraced the political interpretations of them, stating, “I created the work out of personal feelings, but this work became interpreted with political meanings…I don't reject this.
 I've come to understand that with this work, making it for myself is one thing, but how it is interpreted is also a big part of it.”